The Stability of Low-Rank Matrix Reconstruction: a Constrained Singular Value View: Introduction

 The $\ell_*$-CMSV has several advantages over the mRIC in stability analysis of low-rank matrix analysis.
-First, the error bounds involving $\ell_*$-CMSV have more transparent relationships with the Sign-to-Noise-Ratio.
+First, the error bounds involving $\ell_*$-CMSV have more transparent relationships with the Signal-to-Noise-Ratio.
 For example, consider the matrix Basis Pursuit algorithm, if we multiply the measurement operator $\A$ by a positive constant, the $\ell_*$-CMSV will scale by the same constant and the error bound for the matrix Basis Pursuit will scale inverse proportionally, while the mRIC and associated error bounds have more complex scaling properties.
-Second, the $\ell_*$-CMSV are computationally more amenable than the mRIC.
-The discrete nature of mRIC makes its computation algorithm design very difficult.
-In contrast, many tools at our disposal can deal with the continuous formulation of $\ell_*$-CMSV, for example, the Lagrange multiplier or the Karush-Kuhn-Tucker condition \cite{Nash1996Programming}.
-In particular, many algorithms for computing the smallest matrix singular values such as the conjugate gradient method for Rayleigh quotient minimization \cite{bradbury1966new, yang1993conjugate} might be adapted to the computation of $\ell_*$-CMSV by incorporation one additional constraint.
-We will investigate these possibilities in followup works.
+Second, the $\ell_*$-CMSV shows clear relations of low-rank matrix recovery with certain geometric properties of the nuclear ball, such as its mean width, Gaussian width, and the diameter of its sections.
 In addition, the derivation of the $\ell_*$-CMSV bounds is less complicated and the resulting bounds have more concise forms.
-These bounds are also expected to be tighter than those in terms of mRIC.
+Last but not least, as shown by our probabilistic analysis for correlated Gaussian operators, the mRIC might fail while the $\ell_*$-CMSV is still meaningful.

 The paper is organized as follows.
-Section \ref{sec:overview} previews our main results.
-Section \ref{sec:model} introduces notations, the measurement models, three convex relaxation based recovery algorithms, and the definition and properties of mRIC.
-Section \ref{sec:bound} is devoted to deriving error bounds in terms of the $\ell_*$-CMSV for three convex relaxation algorithms.
-In Section \ref{sec:random}, we analyze the $\ell_*$-CMSV for isotropic and subgaussian measurement operators.
+Section \ref{sec:model} introduces notation, the measurement model, three convex relaxation based recovery algorithms, and the definition and properties of the mRIC.
+Section \ref{sec:errorbound} is devoted to deriving error bounds in terms of the $\ell_*$-CMSV for three convex relaxation algorithms.
+In Section \ref{sec:random} we analyze the $\ell_*$-CMSV for isotropic and subgaussian measurement operators, and in Section \ref{sec:fixedpoint} we provide a fixed point characterization of the $\ell_*$-CMSV.
 The paper is concluded in Section \ref{sec:conclusions}.